gboehl/econpizza/docs/quickstart.rst

 Quickstart
 ----------

-An small-scale nonlinear New Keynesian model with ZLB is provided `as an example <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/nk.yaml>`_.
+A small-scale nonlinear New Keynesian model with ZLB is provided `as an example <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/nk.yaml>`_.
 Here is how to simulate it and plot some nonlinear impulse responses:

 .. code-block:: python